 Life as a self-employed professional can be stressful at times, even if you’re working at home in the comfort of your pyjamas.

 It is easy for entrepreneurs to put their personal life and self-care on the backburner.
-Unfortunately, this behaviour makes entrepreneurs more prone to stress, which can lead to decreased productivity and poor mental health.
+Unfortunately, this behavior makes entrepreneurs more prone to stress, which can lead to decreased productivity and poor mental health.

 If you’re ready to improve yourself from the inside out, here are five simple self-care tips to ensure you prioritize your well-being.